jiyasaraf/DocuMind/README.md

 - Feel free to ask questions in issue comments
 - For major changes, consider opening an issue first to discuss the approach

-### Code of Conduct

-Please be respectful and constructive in all interactions.
-We're building this together! 🤝

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements